wilofice/enel/docs/start-guide.md

 # Getting Started with Enel

 This guide explains how to install and run the WhatsApp AI auto-responder.
+The assistant job now prioritises the newest messages and ignores ones older than a configurable number of days.

 ## Installation